idriss30/tshop-backend/README.md

 # tshop Backend

-Backend Api for a React ecommerce minimum viable product.
+Api for a React ecommerce minimum viable product.
 Follow this link to see the live version [Tshop](https://idrisscissoko.com/tshop/).

 You can also have a look at the [front end code](https://github.com/idriss30/t-shop).